miloszmisiek/ci_p1_ecocity/TESTING.md

 ![Lighthouse Mobile](assets/images/testing/lighthouse-mobile.png)

 First tests resulted in Performance score approx. 85%, due to large image files used on the website.
 After test, all images were resized to reduce their size.
-This process resulted in Performance score improvment up to 88%
+This process resulted in Performance score improvement up to 88%.